Abthon/Abthon/README.md

 - 🔭 I’m currently working on **A 2D Platformer Game**

-- 👯 I’m looking to collaborate on **Crypto/ComputerVision Based Projects**
+- 👯 I’m looking to collaborate on **ComputerVision Based Projects**

 - 💬 Ask me about  **python, C++, Bash and building cool sh*t**